Motoki878/Kaji_EICont/README.md

 # Requirments

   Matlab, CUDA and GPU are necessary to run this code.
-  You have to prepare basic compiler environment for CUDA code.
+  You need to prepare a basic compiler environment for CUDA code.
   For example, refer https://jp.mathworks.com/help/parallel-computing/mexcuda.html

 -----------------